radian3/radian3/notes/generated/main.md

 Median household income of white households minus the median household income of black households: [link](medianHouseholdIncomeRaceGap/main)

 ### Notes
-All data is queried from the UC Census 2020 American Community Survey 5 year estimates API
+- All data is queried from the UC Census 2020 American Community Survey 5 year estimates API
+- The data for each location is an estimate.
+This means that locations of a smaller population would have more margin of error due to a smaller sample size.
+For this reason, I have excluded all locations that have less than 1000 people.